-Heritage Permits Heritage Impact Assessment OLT Appeals held where there is a challenge to a Township land-use planning decision (approval or rejection); Township acts on behalf of the municipalities best interest Management of the Township's Heritage Register including the provision of heritage property research and identification for addition Heritage Grant Program management (14) Heritage Cemeteries (Maintenance via Parks and Forestry Operations) Advisory Committees Administrative management and corporate representation of the corporation to committees acting in the interest of the Township on planning matters occurring, affecting, or impacting the municipality.
-(2) monthly Advisory Committees Committee of Adjustment and Heritage Advisory Committee agenda published minimum (2) business days in advance of meeting; minutes adopted at succeeding meeting and published within (2) business days.
+H. K. B. Mitt Heritage Permits Heritage Impact Assessment OLT Appeals held where there is a challenge to a Township land-use planning decision (approval or rejection); Township acts on behalf of the municipalities best interest Management of the Township's Heritage Register including the provision of heritage property research and identification for addition Heritage Grant Program management (14) Heritage Cemeteries (Maintenance via Parks and Forestry Operations) Advisory Committees Administrative management and corporate representation of the corporation to committees acting in the interest of the Township on planning matters occurring, affecting, or impacting the municipality.
+(2) monthly Advisory Committees Committee of Adjustment Heritage Advisory Committee Monthly Public Planning meetings (Council) Committee of Adjustment and Heritage Advisory Committee agenda published minimum (2) business days in advance of meeting; minutes adopted at succeeding meeting and published within (2) business days.
 CoA hears minor variance and consent applications within (60) days of the date of submission of complete applications.
 Public Planning Meetings For agenda and minutes publication standards SEE: Clerk's

-9.2 Development Engineering Services
+8.2 Development Engineering Services